Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 Februari 2026 17.05.41 UTC
+- WIB: Rabu, 25 Februari 2026 18.06.03 UTC
-- WITA: Rabu, 25 Februari 2026 18.05.41 UTC
+- WITA: Rabu, 25 Februari 2026 19.06.03 UTC
-- WIT: Rabu, 25 Februari 2026 19.05.41 UTC
+- WIT: Rabu, 25 Februari 2026 20.06.03 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: friendship
+Kategori: nature